jzhao0802/palab/seq_vars.md

 The following columns should be repeated for both levels in the outcome variable:
     * _A equal B Level__X_: count of the number observations where the event named in _A_ occurs on the same date as the event named in _B_ and the outcome variable is _Level__X_.
     * _A equal B Proportion Level__X_: count of the number observations where the event named in _A_ occurs on the same date as the event named in _B_ and the outcome variable is _Level__X_ divided by the total number of observations (including missing values) for _Level_X_

+    * Having created all relevant columns the rows should be filtered using the following criteria:
+      * _Proportion A and B (total obs)_ should be greater than `freq_thrsh`.
+      If the outcome variable is binary then apply the following additional criteria:
+      * Both _A before B Proportion Level__1_ and _A before B Proportion Level__2_ should be greater than `freq_thrsh`.
+Remove rows that do not meet this condition.
+      *  _Delta A and B_ should be greater than `freq_thrsh`